libapps/libapps-mirror/nassh/doc/FAQ.md

   window by hitting alt+enter.

+### How do multiple extensions/apps work with the omnibox?

+  Since every Secure Shell instance registers the "ssh" keyword, Chrome has to pick one.
+Chrome goes by the order they were installed, so whichever version was installed first, that's the default.

+  If you want to change the default, you'll have to delete the others from the search engine list.
+Chrome currently doesn't have a way to re-add them if you change your mind short of uninstalling & reinstalling extensions.

+  See the next question for more details.

 ### How do I disable omnibox integration?

   When trying to search for "ssh" via the omnibox, it might trigger the app